pumkincreative/fittrJS/README.md

 	Options: Any jQuery selection.
 	Default: 'div'

 Choose the selector for the container you want the image to resize to.
-This has been added for cases where the image is wrapped in an inline-tag (e.g., <a>) before being wrapped in the tag you want the image to resize to.
+This has been added for cases where the image is wrapped in an inline-tag (e.g., 'a') before being wrapped in the tag you want the image to resize to.

 imgWidth & imgHeight